adam-jb/rust_connectivity_pt_tiles/README.md

 curl http://0.0.0.0:7328/
 ```

+To specify the number of top scoring node clusters returned, change TOP_CLUSTERS_COUNT in src/shared.rs

 The payload send to the API consists of 3 lists; each should be of length 1; subsequent values will be ignored

 Run PT algorithm on one start node and save the output: